 International students must pay non-resident tuition, in addition to enrollment fees, and are required to have health and accident insurance.
 There is no financial aid available for international students.
 More information on fees can be found on our Registration web page.
 For an explanation on expenses and standard student budgets, please click on this link for College Board to learn more.

 There is no financial aid available for international students.

 - Your classes will be conducted in English, so you must demonstrate English Proficiency when you apply for admissions.
 If your native language is not English, you must take the TOEFL.

 * Note: Foreign transcripts must be evaluated by an international evaluating service.
 World Education Services is the recommended provider of international evaluations for Napa Valley College.
 We will take other evaluations from other evaluating services, but strongly recommend using WES.
-If you have further questions about World Education Services, you can contact the San Francisco office at 1-415-677-9378 or click on their link below.
+If you have further questions about World Education Services, click on their link below.